ackmanx/quick-delete/NOTES.md

     * If any images failed to delete, report the filename

 * 2 column mode to see image side-by-side

-* No-results page for when selected folder has no photos

 * Really long lists of delete images causes app the scroll vertically